arjungup740/job-applier/notes.md

 https://jobs.ashbyhq.com/evenup/bbc7d342-1a7f-4940-bd66-ae5c710e65ae/application # ashby job

 #### Done
+Try another application
-See about getting an actual submit to work -- slow and heavy, but it does work
+upload resume first and see what's left to fill in to reduce token counts and increase accuracy See about getting an actual submit to work -- slow and heavy, but it does work
     employ anti-bot protections -- it detects the issue on start up make it so that it doesn't kill the window after it finishes filling in